bitovi/academy/src/technology-consulting/5-communication.md

 - How comfortable are you in recognizing non-verbal cues during conversations?
 - Have you ever misinterpreted a social cue at work?
 What did you learn from that experience?

+### Promoting a culture of sensitivity and respect

+Promoting a culture of sensitivity and respect goes beyond avoiding negative behaviors; it involves actively encouraging positive, inclusive practices in your workplace.

+- **Encourage open dialogue:** Creating an environment where team members feel comfortable discussing sensitive topics is essential for fostering inclusion.
+Encourage questions and discussions around diversity, equity, and inclusion by inviting input during meetings or setting up dedicated forums for these conversations.
+For example, you might say, “I’d like to hear everyone’s thoughts on how we can make our team meetings more inclusive.
+What are your suggestions?”

+- **Lead by example:** As a consultant, your behavior sets the tone for your interactions with clients and colleagues.
+By consistently demonstrating sensitivity, inclusivity, and respect, you model the behavior you expect from others.
+For instance, you might consistently use inclusive language, acknowledge your own mistakes, and actively listen to others’ perspectives.
+When you lead by example, you help to create a workplace culture that values and respects everyone’s contributions.

+Tips and techniques:

+- **Recognize inclusive behavior:** Publicly acknowledge and praise inclusive communication practices when you observe them.
+This not only reinforces positive behavior but also encourages others to follow suit.

+Questions to reflect:

+- When was the last time you encouraged someone to share their thoughts in a meeting?
+How can you improve in making sure all voices are heard?
+- How do you typically react to differing communication styles in your team?
+What adjustments can you make to better accommodate these differences?

 ### Enhancing collaboration through active listening and engagement